x-square/analytics/23-11-psychology-experience.md

 # Psychology for Better Customer Experience

 Humans have a built-in way of understanding the world, and psychology helps us understand it better.
-Researchers and designers can apply this knowledge to fashion friendly experience.
-Rather than expecting cusotmers to adjust to a design, we can use psychology principles as a compass to craft designs that align seamlessly with human nature.
+Researchers and designers can use this knowledge to create experiences that customers find easy and enjoyable.
+Instead of making customers adjust to a design, we can use psychology to create designs that work naturally with how people think.

 # Mind and Behaviour